Mirror of Great Britain: History

 The jewel was created in gold with five main stones set into it: four pale diamonds and a red ruby.
 The ruby and one of the diamonds were table-cut, while two further diamonds were lozenges.
 One of them was known as the Great H of Scotland or the Great Harry and had belonged to James's mother, Mary, Queen of Scots, who had been gifted the stone by Henry II of France.
 The final stone – dangling underneath the four other jewels, as can be seen in the 1604 painting – was the Sancy diamond.
 The Sancy had originally belonged to Charles the Bold, Duke of Burgundy, just like the Three Brothers, another of James' crown jewels.
 The diamond had acquired its name when it was bought in the 16th century by French diplomat Nicolas de Harlay, seigneur de Sancy, who eventually sold it to James.
 The Mirror was also decorated with two large pearls and a number of smaller diamonds.
 A contemporary source estimated the total cost of the Mirror at over £70,000.
 James would typically wear the piece as a hat jewel, with the ruby at the nine o'clock position to the left of the diamonds.

 When James died in March 1625, the jewel passed to his son Charles I. In his decades-long struggle with the Parliament of England that would ultimately lead to the First English Civil War, Charles continuously asserted the divine right of kings, which meant personal ownership of crown jewels such as a Mirror.
 Plagued by financial difficulties, in 1625 Charles took the drastic step to pawn away several important items of jewellery in the Netherlands, most likely in The Hague, one of the centres of the jewel trade.
 While Charles managed to eventually scrape together enough money to redeem certain jewels some 14 years later in 1639, the same could not be said for the Mirror.
 The jewel was likely sold to Hague jeweller and gemstone dealer Thomas Cletcher, who recorded an item very similar to the Mirror in his sketchbook with the note that it had been "commissioned by Coninc Jacobus".
 The theory is bolstered by the fact that it was also Cletcher who again acted as middleman or buyer when Charles's wife Henrietta Maria attempted to sell off even more of the crown jewels in 1644.

 The Mirror's journey as a distinct piece of jewellery ends after the sale, however.
 It was split up and its constituent stones sold or re-used.
-The two remaining pearls were sold off in 1630 by James Maxwell, a groom of the bedchamber.
+The two remaining pearls were appraised by Philip Jacobson in June 1629, and sold off in 1630 by James Maxwell, a groom of the bedchamber.
 The Sancy diamond was the only piece of the Mirror to ever be reclaimed, but it was eventually pawned again by Charles's son James II, after which it became part of the French Crown Jewels.
 The Sancy is now in the collection at the Louvre in Paris.